Congratulations to all #CortlandBound Red Dragons!

 Please consult the Orientation webpage for the latest updates.

 Incoming first-year and transfer students are encouraged to begin their SUNY Cortland experience by joining a small group of peers for an unforgettable trip to the university’s one-of-a-kind outdoor campus in the Adirondacks.
-It’s an excellent way to build friendships before the semester.
-No prior outdoors experience is necessary.
+It’s an excellent way to build friendships before the semester, and no prior outdoors experience is necessary.

 All final high school and college transcripts should be sent to SUNY Cortland, Admissions Office, P.O.
 Box 2000, Cortland, NY 13045.